christianwoehrle/terraform-eks-example/README.md

 ## Install some services and corresponding ingresses

-I experimenting with services and ingress, this is just some wip to see how I can deploy and access services
+I`m experimenting with services and ingress, this is just some wip to see how I can deploy and access services

 This is with an ingrewss for sveral services